MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 ### Setting up Google service account

-For more information on setting up or using Google service accounts, read this [documentation page](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) from Google.
+For more information on setting up or using Google service accounts, read [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) in Google docs.